AbhijeetSingla/rent-a-property/README.md

-# rent-a-property
+# About
- design test for reunion
+This is design test provided by the company Reunion.